sanskrit/raw_etexts_english/blogs/manasataramgini/2006-01-26_in-abode-of-the-greatest-one.md

 +++
-title = "In abode of the greatestxa0one"
+title = "In abode of the greatest one"

 +++
 vishvasmAd indra uttaraH |